liweinan/liweinan.github.io/_posts/2017-08-07-jersey-extend-wadl-support.md

 ![/assets/2017-08-09-WadlResource.png](/assets/2017-08-09-WadlResource.png)

-Here is the sequence diagram of the `getWadl` method in `WadlResource`:
+This is a JAX-RS resource class created by Jeresy to provide the `/application.wadl' resource.
+I'd like to check the `getWadl(...)` and `getExternalGrammar(...)` methods in the class.
+Firstly here is the sequence diagram of the `getWadl(...)` method in `WadlResource`:

 ![/assets/org.glassfish.jersey.server.wadl.internal.WadlApplicationContextImpl.attachExternalGrammar(Application, ApplicationDescription, URI).png](/assets/org.glassfish.jersey.server.wadl.internal.WadlApplicationContextImpl.attachExternalGrammar(Application, ApplicationDescription, URI).png)